Indian National Developmental Inclusive Alliance: Exits

 On 28 January 2024, Nitish Kumar resigned as the Chief Minister of Bihar and decided to leave the Mahagathbandhan alliance, a part of the INDIA bloc in Bihar, by expressing dissatisfaction with the functioning of the government.
 He rejoined the National Democratic Alliance (NDA).

 The Rashtriya Lok Dal left the bloc to join the BJP-led NDA on 14 January 2024.

-The Aam Aadmi Party quit the bloc in 2025.
+In July 2025, the Aam Aadmi Party quit the bloc, stating that the alliance had only been formed for the 2024 Indian general election.

+Following the 2026 Tamil Nadu Legislative Assembly election, the Dravida Munnetra Kazhagam quit the bloc after the Indian National Congress expressed its support for the Tamilaga Vettri Kazhagam in forming the state government.
+Prior to its withdrawal, it had submitted a request to the Speaker of Lok Sabha seeking separate seating arrangement for its Members of Parliament away from those of INDIA bloc.